 Portland is at a crossroads.
 Unlike some cities, Portland still has choices within reach to become a more equitable, affordable place to live for families of all incomes.
 One set of choices will strengthen the ability of all to live, work, and play throughout Portland, with increased access to reliable transportation and open spaces.
 Another set of choices will squeeze those of middle and low incomes out of the city and increase homelessness, with disproportionate impact on people of color, immigrants and refugees, and the elderly, taking them away from employment centers, transportation options, and their communities.

-Key decisions being made in 2016-2018 will help determine Portland’s housing availability and affordability for a generation to come, such as:
+Key decisions being made in 2016-2018 will help determine Portland’s housing availability and affordability for a generation to come, including:

 - Revisions to Portland’s comprehensive plan and zoning maps, which determine where Portland will allow all kinds of housing developments for the next 20+ years.